LakshmanNair/Working/INSTALL.md

-# CSSU Rewards System - Installation Guide
+# True Blue Rewards System - Installation Guide

-This document provides step-by-step instructions for setting up and running the CSSU Rewards System locally and deploying it to production.
+This document provides step-by-step instructions for setting up and running the True Blue Rewards System locally and deploying it to production.

 ---